Black Bean Brownies (vegan)

 Prepare the black bean brownies:

 - Add all the ingredients except the chocolate chips to a food processor or blender and blend until the mixture is as smooth as possible.
-If you have a high-powdered stick blender, add the ingredients to a bowl and blend.
+If you have a high-powered stick blender, add the ingredients to a bowl and blend.
 The batter should be slightly runny but sticky.

 Bake the brownies: